 To help us keep your information up-to-date, tell us as soon as possible if any of your contact details change.
-You can ask us to confirm the contact details for your account at any time.

 We'll provide you with an account statement at least every six months.
 However, if you have certain types of accounts, you won't receive statements by mail at all.